Cave Canem Foundation: Retreat

 Currently held annually at the University of Pittsburgh at Greensburg, Pennsylvania, Cave Canem’s tuition-free retreat is a week of faculty-led writing workshops and poetry readings for African-American poets.
 Accepted applicants (fellows) may participate for a maximum of three summers within a five-year period.
 Past faculty have included Presidential Inaugural poet Elizabeth Alexander; Pulitzer Prize winner Yusef Komunyakaa; National Book Award finalists Patricia Smith and Carl Phillips and 2011 National Book Award winner Nikky Finney.

 Book prizes

 Cave Canem Foundation sponsors two annual book prizes.
 One is the Cave Canem Poetry Prize, awarded for an exceptional first book by an African-American poet and published by the University of Pittsburgh Press; Natasha Trethewey won the inaugural prize in 1999 for her collection Domestic Work.
-Other winners have included Van Clief-Stefanon (2001) and Donika Kelly (2011) for her book, Bestiary.
+Other winners have included Lyrae van Clief-Stefanon (2001) and Donika Kelly (2011) for her book, Bestiary.

 The second is the Cave Canem Northwestern University Press Poetry Prize, a second-book award established in 2009 that "celebrates and publishes works of lasting cultural value and literary excellence" by African-American poets.
 It is awarded every other year.